 The Microwave Limb Sounder (MLS) instrument is on board the Aura spacecraft, which is part of the Earth Observing System (EOS) mission.
-Aura was launched on July 15, 2004 and MLS began recording science data on August 13, 2004 [36, 37].
-The MLS overpasses near Vanscoy for the August 13-September 13 dates are shown in Figure 5.2.
-MLS on Aura is an improved version of the MLS instrument on the Upper Atmosphere Research Satellite (UARS) [96].
-The MLS instrument measures thermal emissions of a variety of molecules, including O3, HCl, N2O and CO with high vertical resolution.
+Aura was launched on July 15, 2004 and MLS began recording science data on August 13, 2004 [22, 23].
+MLS on Aura is an improved version of the MLS instrument on the Upper Atmosphere Research Satellite (UARS) [82].
+The MLS instrument measures thermal emissions of a variety of molecules, including O_3 , HCl, N_2O and CO with high vertical resolution.
 The results presented in the following sections are some of the earliest comparisons with the MLS instrument on Aura.